 Guardianship of a child’s property ensures the proper management and protection of a child’s assets until they reach adulthood.
 In NSW, the law provides for the appointment of a guardian to oversee a child’s financial affairs.
 A parent or legal guardian can appoint a guardian for their child’s property by making a Will.

-Section 111CJ: Application for this Subdivision
+Section 111CJ: Subdivision Application

 In relation to the jurisdiction for decisions about a guardian of a child’s property, this Section only applies if a question under this Act is whether a court has the power to appoint a guardian of a child’s property or decide what powers that guardian has, instead of the following authorities: